arensonzz/ddos-to-webpage/README.md

 ### Slowloris Attack

+Default Nginx configuration is vulnerable to Slowloris attack.
+Scarce resource is the maximum number of simultaneous
+    worker connections.
+This number can be calculated as `worker_connections * worker_processes` and equals to 512 in default nginx configuration.
+So, it is quite easy to take down unprotected Nginx.

 * **Note:** You must change ulimit in Linux to open more sockets than the default soft limit of 1021.

+    ```sh
+    ulimit -n 65536
+    ```
     * [Maximum number of sockets get limited to 1021](https://github.com/gkbrk/slowloris/issues/17)
     * [Change ulimit in Linux](https://unix.stackexchange.com/a/31728)